Biography

 Travel map

-After leaving his birthplace in Senegal, Africa, A.C.
-Frieden spent several years in India, Switzerland and the UK before emigrating with his parents to the southern United States.
-After high school, he returned to his native Switzerland to serve in the Swiss Army, where he trained as a marksman.
-He later came back to the U.S. to complete undergraduate and graduate studies, and then earned two law degrees, a pilot’s license, and scuba instructor license.
-Today, aside from his thriller writing career, you’ll find him practicing law as one of the country’s preeminent technology lawyers.
+Born in Senegal, Africa, Frieden spent his early years in India, Switzerland, and the UK before moving to the southern U.S. with his parents.
+After high school, he returned to Switzerland to serve in the Swiss Army, where he trained as a sniper.
+He later came back to the U.S. to pursue higher education, earning two science degrees and two law degrees, along with his pilot’s and scuba instructor licenses.
+Today, when he’s not crafting pulse-pounding thrillers, he’s navigating the fast-paced world of tech law.
+Frieden is fluent in English, French, Spanish, and Portuguese, and has some knowledge of Russian.

 To bring action and realism to his novels, Frieden has extensively researched the most challenging conflicts of the Cold War, including the Korean War, the U.S. intervention in Chile, the invasion of Panama, CIA counterinsurgencies in Bolivia, and the August Coup in the former Soviet Union, among other conflicts and crises.
 He’s also researched key events in the changing post‐Cold War era, such as the sinking of the K‐141 Kursk, the NATO bombing of Yugoslavia, and the Libyan and Syrian civil wars.
 His interest in researching on‐site has brought him face‐to‐face with key political figures, diplomats, journalists and former military officials in Cuba, Venezuela, Turkey, Russia, India, and more than sixty‐five other countries.
 His research also led him to witness the 2009 Honduran coup d'état firsthand, to interview former combatants in Nicaragua, to visit once‐secret underground mountain bunkers in Switzerland and to visit the former Chernobyl nuclear reactor in Ukraine.
 Frieden also went to China and Vietnam to research another novel, and he recently published a photography book capturing his journey through North Korea, including Pyongyang, Kaesong and the Korean Demilitarized Zone.
 In addition, his non‐fiction works have appeared in numerous legal, technology and international business publications worldwide.

-Frieden’s novels are available from crime fiction publisher Down and Out Books and Avendia Publishing.
+Frieden’s novels are available from crime fiction publisher Down and Out Books in collaboration with Avendia Publishing.

 Infographics about A.C.
 Frieden’s globetrotting literary research: